I remember wanting to have millions of dollars, so I could spend it all on myself.

 I remember having my car break down and it NOT being a life-altering problem like it would have been a couple years earlier.

-I remember the moment I realized that maybe God could use someone as simple as me to give away millions of dollars.
+I remember the moment I realized that maybe God could use someone as simple as me to give away millions of dollars over my lifetime.

 I remember dreaming of a day like today – debt free, happily married, and living with purpose – and I am thankful that I didn’t stop fighting for it.